Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Name space - here we are changing the path from `apps\models` to `frontend\models`

 `Click Preview`.
-Your will get the page similar to the one below:
+You will get a page similar to the one below:

 ![generate](generate.png)
-Now click on `Generate` and you will see a conglatulation note at the bottom of your page.
+Now click on `Generate` and you will see  congratulations note at the bottom of your page.

 2. Click on `CRUD GENERATOR` and fill the blank spaces as shown in the image below:

 ![crud_generator.png](crud_generator.png)

 Now click `Generate`.
-If its successful, at the bottom you will have `The code has been generated successfully.`
+If it's successful, at the bottom you will have `The code has been generated successfully.`

 ### Storing Data in the database using GII